Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 ### Why Polkadot ?
 Finally, we choose [Substrate][16]/[Polkadot][15] for the following reasons:

-* By having nodes with a dedicated purpose, we will be able to optimize the footprint of the node to deploy it to charging stations, or in the Cloud, that have limited available resources
+* By having nodes with a dedicated purpose, we will be able to optimize the footprint of the node to deploy it to charging stations, or in the Cloud, that have limited available resources.
 * We can choose the most suitable consensus mechanism and especially [combine POA on the parachain with PoS on the relay chain][14].
 * We have the flexibility to choose between multiple target topologies.
 E.g. one parachain for all energy providers on the platform, or one parachain by energy provider.
-The composability of the [FRAME architecture][17] allows us to reuse existing pallets (e.g. identity, membership, contracts, ...) while being able to add our own specific pallets.
+The composability of the [FRAME architecture][17] allows us to reuse existing pallets (e.g. identity, membership, contracts...) while being able to add our own specific pallets.
 Since we have connections to multiple interfaces (payments, charging power, mobile apps) the offchain features of Substrate will allow us to handle the connection with external sources in both directions in a secure manner.

 ### REFS: